Padelvi/dotfiles/README.md

 ### Installation

-No install.sh script yet.
-I am planning to make one soon.
+I am starting to make an install.py script (obviously no deps).
+I would make an sh script but I know more about python scripting.

 ### Theme